Oil Sands Alliance

-Pathways Alliance or Oil Sands Pathways Alliance is a consortium established on June 15, 2022 of Canada's largest oil sands producersCanadian Natural Resources, Cenovus Energy, Imperial Oil, MEG Energy, Suncor Energy and ConocoPhillipswith the goal of achieving "net-zero by 2050".
-Together these companies represent about 95% of "Canada’s oil sands production."
+Oil Sands Alliance, formerly the Pathways Alliance, is an industry association of Canada's largest oil sands producersCanadian Natural Resources, Cenovus Energy, Imperial Oil, Suncor Energy and ConocoPhillips together representing about 95% of Canada’s oil sands production, established on June 15, 2022.
+Their original stated goal was the achievement of "net-zero by 2050".

 Pathways' president is Kendall Dilling.
 According to Pathways, the alliance's decarbonization work has amounted to $1.8 billion from 2021 to November 2023.
 Their major proposed project is a potential $16.5 billion carbon capture and storage network that would be built in northern Alberta. which initially included a March 2023 request that the federal government cover 75% of the cost.

-In June 2024, With the introduction of the federal government's anti-green-washing amendments to Canada's Competition Act, the Alliance removed all of their relevant content from their website.
+In June 2024, with the introduction of the federal government's anti-green-washing amendments to Canada's Competition Act, the Alliance removed all of their relevant content from their website.
 While under pressure to respond to removal of their considerable greenhouse gas emissions, the oilsands industry has remained "largely silent" as of September 2024.